RHEcosystemAppEng/dbaas-operator/README.md

-# Red Hat OpenShift Database Access Operator
+# OpenShift Database Access Operator
-Red Hat OpenShift Database Access Operator is currently iterating early releases.
+The OpenShift Database Access Operator is currently iterating early releases.
 The intent of these releases is to show how we could create trail database cluster, scan & import off-cluster cloud database instances hosted by various 3rd party ISV providers & make those instances available to developers for binding to their applications.